ttb-hcmut/.github/microcluster/doc/layers.md

 [^csp]: we can check out cross-stage persistent values (CSP)

 [^like-modal]: Modal is an ML training service where your infrastructure is programmable with Python with lots of decorators! see https://modal.com

+[^like-parallelaccelerator]: ParallelAcelerator.jl is a non-intrusive Julian DSL where you can define vector-parallelizable functions by prefixing an `@acc` decorator. see https://julialang.org/blog/2016/03/parallelaccelerator/

 [^like-regent]: Possibily like Regent lang, see https://regent-lang.org